josephxbrick/documentorganizer/README.md

 Note: this plugin requires Sketch 53.2 or above.

-This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document.
+This plugin updates page numbers, section numbers, callout numbers, and creates a table of contents in your document.
 This readme describes how to set up your document to use this plugin.

 The plugin assumes the following about your document:

 * Each page of the document is represented by an artboard
 * All artboards for a document reside on a single Sketch page
-* The the document is divided into sections, and each section is led by a section-heading page
+* The the document is divided into sections, and each section is led by a section-heading page (artboard)
-* The order that pages appear in the document is determined by how the artboards are laid out in the Sketch page.
-The artboards are laid out either left to right in a single row, or with each document section on its own row.
+* The order that pages appear in the document is determined the artboard layout in the Sketch page.
+The artboards must be laid out either left to right in a single row, or with each document section on its own left-to-right row.
 In either case the artboards of a row must have their tops aligned.
-* At minimum, the document must contain five symbols --
+* At minimum, the document must contain five symbols, all of which will be discussed below ** The page-number symbol
+** The section-title symbol (titles an artboard that represents a section-heading) ** The page-title symbol (titles an artboard representing a page of a section) ** The two symbols that are used by the TOC to create section-header entries and page entries

 ## Installing the plugin